Certora/Documentation/docs/cvl/methods.md

  * Calls to non-library `view` and `pure` methods use the `NONDET` approximation: they keep all state unchanged.

- * Normal calls and constructors use the `HAVOC_ECF` approximation: they are assumed to change the state of external contracts arbitrarily but to leave the caller's state unchanged.

  * Calls to library methods and `delegatecall`s are assumed to change the caller's storage in an arbitrary way, but are assumed to leave ETH balances and the storage of other contracts unchanged.

+ * All other calls and constructors use the `HAVOC_ECF` approximation: they are assumed to change the state of external contracts arbitrarily but to leave the caller's state unchanged.

 [^opcodes]: The behavior of `AUTO` summaries is actually determined by the EVM opcode used to make the call: calls made using the `STATICCALL` opcode use